-THE TIPLINE IS STANDING BY Drive-thru taxidermy shop taking over an abandoned Mickey D’s?
-If you spot something interesting going on in your neighborhood, let us know!
+THE TIPLINE IS STANDING BY Mini golf course opening up on the front lawn of a demolished mansion?
 To cover this city well, Swamplot needs your tips.
-If you’ve taken some nice pics around town, send them to our Flickr group.
+So if you spot something interesting going on in your neighborhood, let us know!
+Taken some nice pics from around town?
+Send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.

 TAKING OFF FOR VETERANS DAY Swamplot salutes the many brave men and women who have served — or still serve — in our armed forces.
 And we’re off for the long Veterans Day weekend.
 Please join us again Monday for more of our regularly scheduled Houston real estate fun.
 Photo of Wings Over Houston: WoH2009 (license)

 DEMONSTRATING SOME INDEPENDENCE Got exciting weekend plans?
 Swamplot is skipping out for an extra-long weekend packed with fireworks.
 Our best holiday wishes go out to you, our patriotic readers.
 Check back with us on Wednesday, July 5th, for more explosive Houston real estate coverage!
 Photo: elnina, via Swamplot Flickr Pool